-As of December 31, 2021, 19% and 12% of the outstanding balance of our loan and investment portfolio had underlying properties in Texas and Florida, respectively.
-As of December 31, 2020, 19% and 11% of the outstanding balance of our loan and investment portfolio had underlying properties in New York and Texas, respectively.
-No other states represented 10% or more of the total loan and investment portfolio.
+At December 31, 2022, underlying properties in Texas and Florida represented 22% and 14%, respectively, of the outstanding balance of our loan and investment portfolio.
+At December 31, 2021, underlying properties in Texas and Florida represented 19% and 12%, respectively, of the outstanding balance of our loan and investment portfolio.
+No other state represented 10% or more of the total loan and investment portfolio.